Skip to main content

 What changed

 Late-week price action in the soy complex turned decisively firmer, with market commentary pointing to meal leading the move.
-That matters because meal is often the sharper signal for downstream pain.
+That matters because meal is often the sharper indicator for downstream pain.
 Soybeans can rally for many reasons.
-Soybean meal rallies tend to matter most when the market starts repricing feed availability, crush profitability, or livestock input stress.
+Soybean meal rallies tend to matter most when the market starts repricing feed availability, crush margin profile, or livestock input stress.

 At $331.8, meal is now pressing against the upper end of its 52-week range of roughly $258.6 to $335.5.
 That means the latest move is not just noise.
 It is bringing the contract back toward levels where feed users have to pay attention.